encointer/substrate-fixed/README.md

 fixed-point numbers, and in the range 0 ≤ *x* < 1 for unsigned
 fixed-point numbers.

+All lossless infallible conversions between fixed-point numbers and integer primitives are implemented.
+That is, you can use [`From`] or [`Into`] for the conversions that always work without losing any bits.

 ## What’s new

+### Version 0.1.5 (unreleased)

+  * Lossless infallible conversions between fixed-point numbers and integer primitives are now supported using [`From`] and [`Into`].

 ### Version 0.1.4 news (2018-11-29)